brmmm3/scandir-rs/doc/walk.md

 ### Parameters

-Same as above but with one additional parameter:

 - ``root_path`` is directory to scan. ``~`` is allowed on Unix systems.
 - ``sorted`` if ``True`` alphabetically sort results.
 - ``skip_hidden`` if ``True`` then ignore all hidden files and directories.